 Just across the river from Heidelberg's Old Town is a completely different atmosphere from the hustle and bustle of the pedestrian zone.
 Philosophenweg (the Philosopher's Way) offers a quiet and calming stroll where university professors and philosophers walked and conversed, perhaps inspired by the stunning view of Old Town from that side of the Neckar.

-Above is a picture of the Thingstätte amphitheatre, built in 1939 by the Nazis and used by them for WWII rallies.
+To the left is a picture of the Thingstätte amphitheatre, built in 1939 by the Nazis and used by them for WWII rallies.
 It is located on the Heligenberg, the mountain on which lies Philosophenweg and other notable structures.